opendatamonitor/ckanext-genericapiharvest/README.md

 General
 --------
-The ckanext-genericapiharvest attempts to handle custom APIs cases, which should follow some criteria (providing a list with all datasets , providing a url from which it would be possible to get a dataset's content as json and also providing an identifier per dataset)
 The plugin uses the mongo DB as metadata repository and developed as part of the ODM project (www.opendatamonitor.eu).